KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 You can use the view builder `controller` parameter to access ``KeyboardInputViewController/state``, ``KeyboardInputViewController/services`` and any other properties and functions you need.

-> Important: The view builder provides you with an unowned controller, to avoid memory leaks.
-If you pass it on, make sure to keep it unowned!
+> Warning: A very important thing that you MUST consider when you use `setup` or `setupPro` with a `view` builder, is that the `view` builder provides you with an `unowned` controller reference, since referring to `self` from the view builder can cause memory leaks.
+However, since this reference is a ``KeyboardInputViewController``, you must still use `self` when you have to refer to your specific controller class.
+If you do, it is VERY important to add `[weak self]` or `[unowned self]` to the builder.
+If you don't, the `self` reference will cause a memory leak.

 ### 👑 KeyboardKit Pro